shudnal/Seasons/package/thunderstore/Seasons/README.md

 File "Custom trader items.json" contains default custom trader items and their distribution between seasons.

-Items customized distinctly between seasons and traders.
+Items can be customized distinctly between seasons and traders.
 You can use custom traders names.

 You can adapt items list from https://valheim.thunderstore.io/package/shudnal/TradersExtended/ as it shares the item structure.